dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

     transform  Transform changes from the source database into SQL commands apply      Apply changes from the source database into the target database

-  pgcopydb stream create
-    slot    Create a replication slot in the source database origin  Create a replication origin in the target database

-  pgcopydb stream drop
-    slot    Drop a replication slot in the source database origin  Drop a replication origin in the target database

   pgcopydb stream sentinel
     create  Create the sentinel table on the source database drop    Drop the sentinel table on the source database